qrohlf/qrohlf.github.io/about.md

 title: About
 layout: page
 description: My name is Quinn Rohlf, and I am a mobile applications developer, web designer, and student.
 I like to build interesting things and solve hard problems.
-summary: My name is Quinn Rohlf, and I build neat things as a freelance full-stack web developer in Portland, Oregon.
+summary: My name is Quinn Rohlf, and I build neat things as a full-stack web developer in Portland, Oregon.
 ---
 ## Hats that I wear
 I've worked as a mobile applications & web developer, database guy, and freelance web designer.
-Currently, I'm an Engineering Intern at [Digimarc Inc](http://www.digimarc.com/) working with their mobile development team.
-I'm also two years into a computer science degree at Lewis & Clark College.
+Currently, I'm working on a Kickstarter campaign for a tablet accessory that I designed.
+I'm also three years into a computer science degree at Lewis & Clark College.

 ## Hire me!
 I'm currently available for new freelance projects - get in touch at [qr@qrohlf.com](mailto:qr@qrohlf.com)